timsainb/noisereduce/README.md

 # Noise reduction in python using spectral gating
+Noisereduce is a noise reduction algorithm in python that reduces noise in time-domain signals like speech, bioacoustics, and physiological signals.
+It relies on a method called "spectral gating" which is a form of [Noise Gate][https://en.wikipedia.org/wiki/Noise_gate].
+It works by computing a spectrogram of a signal (and optionally a noise signal) and estimating a noise threshold (or gate) for each frequency band of that signal/noise.
+That threshold is used to compute a mask, which gates noise below the frequency-varying threshold.

+The most recent version of noisereduce comprises two algorithms:
+1. Stationary Noise Reduction: Keeps the estimated noise threshold at the same level across the whole signal
+2. Non-stationary Noise Reduction: Continuously updates the estimated noise threshold over time

+## Version 2 Updates:
+- Added two forms of spectral gating noise reduction: stationary noise reduction, and non-stationary noise reduction.
+- Added multiprocessing so you can perform noise reduction on bigger data.
+- The new version breaks the API of the old version.
+- The previous version is still available at `from noisereduce.noisereducev1 import reduce_noise`

+## Stationary Noise Reduction
+- The basic intuition is that statistics are calculated on  each frequency channel to determine a noise gate.
+Then the gate is applied to the signal.
 - This algorithm is based (but not completely reproducing) on the one [outlined by Audacity](https://wiki.audacityteam.org/wiki/How_Audacity_Noise_Reduction_Works) for the **noise reduction effect** ([Link to C++ code](https://github.com/audacity/audacity/blob/master/src/effects/NoiseReduction.cpp))
 - The algorithm takes two inputs:
-    1. A *noise* audio clip containing prototypical noise of the audio clip (optional)
+    1. A *noise* clip containing prototypical noise of clip (optional)
-    2. A *signal* audio clip containing the signal and the noise intended to be removed
+    2. A *signal* clip containing the signal and the noise intended to be removed

-## Steps of algorithm
+### Steps of the Stationary Noise Reduction algorithm
-1. An FFT is calculated over the noise audio clip
+1. A spectrogram is calculated over the noise audio clip
-2. Statistics are calculated over FFT of the the noise (in frequency)
+2. Statistics are calculated over spectrogram of the the noise (in frequency)
 3. A threshold is calculated based upon the statistics of the noise (and the desired sensitivity of the algorithm)
-4. An FFT is calculated over the signal
+4. A spectrogram is calculated over the signal
-5. A mask is determined by comparing the signal FFT to the threshold
+5. A mask is determined by comparing the signal spectrogram to the threshold
 6. The mask is smoothed with a filter over frequency and time
-7. The mask is appled to the FFT of the signal, and is inverted
+7. The mask is appled to the spectrogram of the signal, and is inverted *If the noise signal is not provided, the algorithm will treat the signal as the noise clip, which tends to work pretty well*

+## Non-stationary Noise Reduction
+- The non-stationary noise reduction algorithm is an extension of the stationary noise reduction algorithm, but allowing the noise gate to change over time.
+- When you know the timescale that your signal occurs on (e.g. a bird call can be a few hundred milliseconds), you can set your noise threshold based on the assumption that events occuring on longer timescales are noise.
+- This algorithm was motivated by a recent method in bioacoustics called Per-Channel Energy Normalization.

+### Steps of the Non-stationary Noise Reduction algorithm
+1. A spectrogram is calculated over the signal
+2. A time-smoothed version of the spectrogram is computed using an IIR filter aplied forward and backward on each frequency channel.
+3. A mask is computed based on that time-smoothed spectrogram
+4. The mask is smoothed with a filter over frequency and time
+5. The mask is appled to the spectrogram of the signal, and is inverted

 ## Installation
 `pip install noisereduce`

-*noisereduce optionally uses Tensorflow as a backend to speed up FFT and gaussian convolution.
-It is not listed in the requirements.txt so because (1) it is optional and (2) tensorflow-gpu and tensorflow (cpu) are both compatible with this package.
-The package requires Tensorflow 2+ for all tensorflow operations.*

 ## Usage
 See example notebook: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/timsainb/noisereduce/blob/master/notebooks/1.0-test-noise-reduction.ipynb)